-For questions regarding the Perkins V State Plan submission requirements or process, an eligible agency should contact its Perkins Regional Coordinator (PRC) as provided in Table 4 below.
+For questions regarding the Perkins V State Plan submission requirements or process, an eligible agency should contact its Perkins Regional Coordinator (PRC) under the "Contact Us" tab on the Perkins Collaborative Resource Network (PCRN) at https://cte.ed.gov.

-&lt;sup>2 Hard copy submissions will not be accepted as the Department met the requirement of 2 CFR 76.720(b)(3) for the transition from hard copy to electronic submission of State plans and revisions during implementation of the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
+Hard copy submissions will not be accepted as the Department met the requirement of 2 CFR 76.720(b)(3) for the transition from hard copy to electronic submission of State plans and revisions during implementation of the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).